SUPPLEMENT TO DEFENDANT’S PREVIOUS

 and do not refer to any tatoo or other identifying method for the dog.

-“certified.”
-The Sheriff’s office does not routinely tatoo their dogs
+be “certified.”
+The Sheriff’s office does not routinely tatoo their

-(Trainer depo P 4, L 15), and does not use any credible method for independent
+dogs (Trainer depo P 4, L 15), and does not use any credible method for

-identification of its dogs.
-The “certificate” and the process it represents
+independent identification of its dogs.
+The “certificate” and the

 B. The drug dog in this case was handled under conditions